PlanterApp/planter_docs/content/en/docs/100_gardens/105_indicators/index.md

 - **Green circles** between plants means they are companions and work well planted next to each other
 - **Red circles** between plants means they are combative and shouldn't be planted next to each other
 - **Yellow circles** mean that some varieties of the plants are companions while others are combative
-- **No circle** between plants means they are neutral - neither companions nor combative.
-They can be planted next to each other without issue, so long as their needs are met
+- **No circle** between plants means they are neutral - neither companions nor combative
 {{< alert icon="🍅" context="info" text="Red circles have a darker inner circle to help color-blind gardeners identify them" />}}
 {{< alert icon="🥕" context="info" text="If you see a yellow circle, you may want to research whether the varieties you plan to plant side-by-side are compatible" />}}